 Check the website for departure times.

-As it’s a long boat trip, you might want to return to central London by underground or train.
+As they’re all long boat trips, you may want to return to central London by underground or train.

-From Kew: take the underground from Kew Gardens station (District line), or the train to Waterloo station from Kew Bridge station.
-Kew is in zone 3
+Take the underground from Kew Gardens station (District line), or the train to Waterloo station from Kew Bridge station.
+Both stations are in zone 3

 Take the underground from Richmond station (District line), or the train to Waterloo station.
 Richmond is in zone 4